 A Midwest transplant from Southern California, she writes stories about life in Indiana to help people understand individuals living in Middle America and outside the coastal bubble.

 She is the former managing editor of the Red Tricycle Spoke Contributor Network and San Diego city editor.
-Her work has appeared in USA Today; Indianapolis Star; The Huffington Post; The Good Men Project; Today Parenting; Babble; Scary Mommy; Red Tricycle; Parent.co; Beyond Your Blog; Edible Indy and Edible San Diego; Terre Haute Living; Haute Life magazine; Sammiches and Psych Meds; Just Be Parenting; and numerous other national blogs and websites.
+Her work has appeared in USA Today; Indianapolis Star; The Huffington Post; The Good Men Project; Today Parenting; Babble; Scary Mommy; Red Tricycle; Parent.co; Beyond Your Blog; Edible Indy and Edible San Diego; Terre Haute Living; Sammiches and Psych Meds;and numerous other national blogs and websites.

-In addition to writing, Leah worked as a marketing instructor at the Fashion Institute of Design and Merchandising where she taught college students real-world applications of marketing communications and brand management.
+In addition to writing personally, Leah teaches a variety of writing classes for adults and kids in Indiana.
+She worked as a marketing instructor at the Fashion Institute of Design and Merchandising where she taught college students real-world applications of marketing communications and brand management.
 She also worked extensively in higher education, including as a speechwriter and communications manager for two college presidents at San Diego’s largest public university.
 And she had the pleasure of working at KPBS public broadcasting station.
 If you want more details on those jobs, her LinkedIn profile is the place to go.

-Leah lives in Terre Haute, Indiana with her husband, daughter, dogs and cat.
-When she’s not writing, she can be found reading books; binging on television shows; running; and walking her dogs; and photographing her life on Instagram.
+Leah lives in Terre Haute, Indiana.
+When she’s not writing, she can be found running; reading books; hiking and playing outside in nature; collecting vinyl and listening to music; walking her dogs; and photographing her life on Instagram.